Neel-2002/AITravelAssistant/README.md

 # ✈️ AI Travel Assistant

-An intelligent travel planning app that creates personalized holiday itineraries using AI 🤖
+An intelligent AI-powered travel planner that generates personalized holiday itineraries using LLMs, vector search, and modern web technologies 🤖🌍

 ---

 ## 🌍 Overview

-AI Travel Assistant helps users plan trips effortlessly by generating customized travel itineraries based on preferences.
-It combines LLMs, vector search, and modern web frameworks to deliver smart, context-aware recommendations.
+AI Travel Assistant is an intelligent travel planning application that helps users design personalized holiday itineraries effortlessly.
+Built using FastAPI, Streamlit, and LangChain, the system leverages vector search and Hugging Face language models to understand user preferences and generate context-aware travel plans.

+The application processes travel-related data through embedding and vectorization techniques, enabling efficient semantic search and retrieval.
+By combining LLM-powered reasoning with structured data, it can recommend destinations, create day-wise schedules, and adapt plans based on user input.

+Key features include:

+* Personalized itinerary generation using LLMs
+* Semantic search with vector embeddings
+* Interactive UI powered by Streamlit
+* FastAPI backend for scalable API integration
+* Modular architecture using LangChain components

+This project demonstrates the integration of modern AI tools to build a smart, end-to-end travel planning assistant.

 ---

 ## 🚀 Features

-✨ Personalized itinerary generation
+✨ Personalized travel itinerary generation
-🧠 LLM-powered travel recommendations
+🧠 LLM-powered intelligent responses
-🔍 Semantic search using vector embeddings
+🔍 Semantic search with vector embeddings
-📅 Day-wise trip planning
+📅 Smart day-wise planning
+⚡ FastAPI backend for scalable APIs
 🌐 Interactive UI with Streamlit
-⚡ FastAPI backend for scalability

 ---